q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 - `l` ---> `line`
 - `c2` ---> `atom_coords`

-These variable names follow PEP8 convention and are much more descriptive and readable.
+These variable names follow the PEP8 convention and are much more descriptive and readable.

 ### Indentation